Josh Bell Player Props: Guardians vs. Athletics

-Josh Bell -- 0-for-3 in his last game -- will be in action for the Cleveland Guardians versus the Oakland Athletics, with JP Sears on the mound, on April 4 at 9:40 PM ET.
+Josh Bell -- 0-for-5 with an RBI in his last game -- will be in action for the Cleveland Guardians against the Oakland Athletics, with Kyle Muller on the mound, on April 5 at 3:37 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mariners.
+In his most recent game he had a hitless showing (0-for-5 with an RBI) against the Athletics.

 Josh Bell Game Info & Props vs. the Athletics